GoogleChrome/developer.chrome.com/site/en/articles/long-animation-frames/index.md

   - chrome-116
 ---

 The [Long Animation Frames API](https://github.com/w3c/longtasks/blob/main/loaf-explainer.md) (or LoAF) is a new proposal from the Chrome team to update the [Long Tasks API](https://w3c.github.io/longtasks/) to provide better understanding of slow user interface (UI) updates.
 This can be useful to identify slow animation frame updates which are likely to affect the pending [Interaction to Next Paint (INP)](https://web.dev/inp/) Core Web Vital metric which measures responsiveness, or to identify other UI jank which affects [smoothness](https://web.dev/smoothness/).
-The API is available as an origin trail from Chrome 116 for developers to provide feedback on.
+The API is available as an origin trial from Chrome 116 for developers to provide feedback on.

 ## The Long Tasks API